 Snorkeling in Andros

-For those who are more interested in the Ocean, Andros is a must-visit: running parallel to its east coast for more than 300km is one of the largest barrier reefs in the world.
-The reef’s most popular snorkeling spots, only reachable by boat, are Tiamo, China Point, Red Shoal, Trumpet Reef, Central Park and Liben’s Point (the latter two being renowned for their shallow elkhorn coral), but hundreds of other sites can be explored.
+For those who are more interested in the Ocean, Andros is a must-visit: running parallel to its east coast for more than 186 miles is one of the largest barrier reefs in the world.
+The reef’s most popular snorkeling spots, only reachable by boat, are Tiamo, China Point, Red Shoal, Trumpet Reef, Central Park and Liben’s Point.
+The latter two are renowned for their shallow Elkhorn coral, but hundreds of other sites can be explored.

 Snorkeling the Abaco Islands

 Landing in the Abaco Islands, you will immediately notice their unique atmosphere and temperament.
-If the archipelago hosts the third-largest city in the country, Marsh Harbor (on Great Abaco), the other settlements are scattered over dozens of islands and islets.
+The archipelago hosts the third-largest city in the country, Marsh Harbor (on Great Abaco), and there are other settlements that are scattered over dozens of islands and islets.

 In Marsh Harbor, you’ll find good snorkeling at Mermaid Reef, accessible from the city’s northern shore.
-Elbow Cay, on the other side of the lagoon facing Marsh Harbour, is renowned for its stellar visibility and shallow reefs.
-The cay is just a 30-minutes boat trip from Great Abaco.
+Elbow Cay, on the other side of the lagoon facing Marsh Harbor, is renowned for its stellar visibility and shallow reefs.
+The cay is just a 30-minute boat trip from Great Abaco.
 Sandy Cay, a little further north, is another famous day-trip snorkeling destination.

 Snorkeling in Bimini

-The Bimini Islands, located only 80km off Miami coast, are the closest to Florida.
-Here too, strips of sand, islets and reefs bathe in turquoise water heated by the Caribbean sun.
+The Bimini Islands, located only 50 miles off the Miami coast, are the closest to Florida.
+Here, too, strips of sand, islets and reefs bathe in turquoise water heated by the Caribbean sun.

 These stunning islands are home to some of the most beautiful snorkeling in the Bahamas.
 Reef-lovers will enjoy the many shallow reefs scattered throughout the archipelago, the best known being Rainbow Reef, made up of hard corals, gorgonians and sponges.